 Faherty’s Legend Sweater ($178) is for the guy who swears he’d never wear flannel.
 A Turkish blend of three yarns, the material is woven to feel smooth against the skin and soft to the touch.
 The material is finished with a tailored fit that moves with your body in any activity.

-Fitting more like a cardigan sweater, the midweight material is ideal worn alone for fall and spring.
-And it layers well under a jacket or thicker shacket in cooler winter.
+Fitting more like a cardigan sweater, the mid-weight material is ideally worn alone for fall and spring and layers well under a jacket or thicker shacket in cooler winter.
 If you want something similar to wear by itself in winter, we’d recommend looking at California Cowboy’s High Sierra, which has a thick synthetic waffle liner for added warmth.

 The Legend isn’t cheap.
-At $178, you’re committing a good chunk of change to a woven shirt.
+At $178, you’re dipping into some serious money for a woven shirt.
+And that’s ultimately why it sits below the fold of our top flannels this year.
 But it’s incredibly soft and plush, wearing more like your favorite sweater.
 We did find the Legend pills more than other flannels on the list.
-But the aged nap gives the shirt some charm.
+But the aged nap gives the Legend some charm.